harryhanYuhao/guide_for_self_studying_programming/src/introduction/what_is_a_computer.md

 Linux is also suitable for personal use.

-If you have not used Linux before, I encourage all to try it, as it is a superior OS for writing code in most circumstances.
+If you have not used Linux before, you should try it, as it is an objectively superior OS for writing code in most circumstances.

+#### Choosing an Operating System for Personal Use

+The short answer is to choose Linux for coding, Windows to play games, and Mac to waste some money.

 Check [Choosing OS](./choosing_os.md) session for a detailed comparison of Linux, MacOS, and Windows.